GeoArkadeep/Stresslog/docs/source/Examples.rst

 - The well is perfectly vertical
 - The SHmax azimuth is 91 degrees
--The stress tensor is tilted 2 degrees to the south
+- The stress tensor is tilted 2 degrees to the south

 The results can be found in the ./output/Stresslog_Plots directory, where PlotAll.png shows the Zobackogram, stability plot, sanding risk plot, and synthetic borehole image.